NehaUpadhyay12/nehaupadhyay.github.io/_posts/2019-03-10-creating-library-angular6.markdown

 <h2><strong>Running Applications</strong></h2>

-To run our "timesheet" application we will use our good old "ng serve"
+To run our "timesheet" application we will use our good old "ng serve" along with the project name that we want to run.

 {% highlight ruby %}
 ng serve timesheet